stephenverderame/cpp_book/src/templates/concepts.md

 Now what if for some type `T`, it doesn't have the function `onThreadDestroy`?
 Well, we get a specialization failure, and by the name of SFINAE this does not halt compilation, rather it just goes on to the next possible instantiation which is the struct that inherits from `false_type`.
 This is why our primary definition needed that second parameter.
 We need a parameter to put the `std::void_t` to see if we can resolve a correct type.
 If we can't, because this second parameter is defaulted, the compiler will then choose the less restricting primary definition of the struct.
 It won't choose this first, because our users will only supply one type parameter and a specialization taking one parameter will be chosen over one in which it takes a second, but the second is defaulted.

 Let's create a struct to check if a type implements an iterable concept.
-We'll check that a type has a `begin()` and `end()` functions and that whatever returned from those functions is incrementable, dereferenceable, and comparable with `==` and `!=`.
+We'll check that a type has `begin()` and `end()` member functions and that whatever returned from those functions is incrementable, dereferenceable, and comparable with `==` and `!=`.
 As we'll soon see, there's a better way to check for this and these requirements don't even cover all our bases.

 ```C++
 template<typename T, typename = void>